 Host and Compere

 Mervyn has been in the entertainment industry since 1974.
 He started in theatre where he acted, wrote scripts, songs, and directed for around 14 years.
 In the 1980s, he became the 'regular topical song bloke' on the BBC TV's first ever daytime show, 'Open Air', fronted by a thin Irishman called Eamonn Holmes.
 Over the years he has performed weekly topical songs on many TV current affairs programmes and more of the same on radio.
 In the late 1980s, he took his comedy songs onto the Comedy Circuit and then touring theatres.
 Merv's first Edinburgh Fringe was in 1986 and he has been every year since.
 'Pick of the Fringe' started life as 'Have you seen anything good?', a show to help answer the perennial Fringe-goer question.
-To title was changed to 'Pick of the Fringe' in 1994 and it he has built it up into one of the must-see Fringe shows.
+The title was changed to 'Pick of the Fringe' in 1994 and it he has built it up into one of the must-see Fringe shows.